itsmepayback/Windows-Defender-Deleter/README.md

 Fixes:

-Added A Shutdown Warning Before Restarting The computer.
+Added A  Message Box To Confirm If The User Really Wants To Delete Windows Defender.

 Fixed Compatibility (Can Now Execute On Windows XP And Higher).